Host plants:

 Remarks:

-As many foresters (green Zygaenidae) Jordanita chloros is to distinguish from similar species with certainty often only by genital dissection, even if this species shows a strong and characteristic yellow-green or coppery colour, according to subspecies.
+As many foresters (green Zygaenidae) Jordanita chloros is to distinguish from similar species with certainty often only by genital dissection (at least in worn specimens), even if this species shows quite long pectination of the male antennae and a strong and characteristic yellow-green or coppery colour, according to subspecies.
+Thus experienced persons may recognize this species more easily than others even in the field.

 Jordanita chloros occurs only very locally in Germany in the area of Brandenburg, where it is threatened by the decline of xerothermic sand grasslands.
 Jordanita chloros is, however, quite common in parts of southern Europe and the southwestern Alps.
 The total distribution covers the southwestern and southern Alps (e.g. South Tyrol in N-Italy), parts of eastern and southeastern central Europe and from eastern Europe, the Balkans across the Black Sea region to the Caucasus, northern Levant and southern Sibiria.